The Ultimate Guide to Domain Management

 - Consolidate Domains: Transfer all your domains to a single registrar for easier management.

-- Use a Domain Management Tool: Platforms like Google Domains or Namecheap offer dashboards to manage multiple domains in one place.
+- Use a Domain Management Tool: Tools like Google Domains or Namecheap’s dashboard allow you to manage multiple domains in one place.

-- Redirect Unused Domains: Point unused domains to your primary website to capture additional traffic.
+- Redirect Unused Domains: Forward unused domains to your primary website to capture additional traffic.

 Common Domain Management Mistakes to Avoid